microsoft/FluidFramework/packages/dds/tree/docs/wip/Container and Application Schema.md

 # Definitions

--   `container data` : data stored in the fluid container by the shared tree dds.
+-   `container data` : data stored in the Fluid container by the shared tree dds.
 -   `container schema` : a set of constraints it is valid to assume the `container data` meets, and that must be maintained when editing (including through conflicts)
-    All users of the container must agree on this if they are editors Any changes to this must be sequenced as fluid ops.
+    All users of the container must agree on this if they are editors Any changes to this must be sequenced as Fluid ops.
 -   `application schema` : a set of constraints the application wants to make about the data Different clients may have differing application schema, even at the same time (ex: due to multiple apps using the same document, or different versions of an app during a rollout): restrictions on how to stage/manage changes to application schema may vary from app to app (ex: some apps could update all clients concurrently, some could use document semantic versions, some could just rely on best effort schema on read)
 -   `contextual schema` : when which schema to use depends on the parent and not just the type.